soumelis-lab/ICELLNET/Vignette.md

 **PC.target** should contains at least an 'ID' column including the name of the samples (usually rownames(PC.target) or colnames(PC.data) ), and a 'Class' column corresponding to a classification of your different samples included in PC.target, such as a cell type classification.
 The different categories included in the 'Class' column will define the different partner cells in the graphs.

+If not provided for `icellnet.score` function, the column names of the expression matrix will be used as default to create a PC.target file.

 # Use cases exemples <a name="Use-cases-exemples"></a>

-- [Case study 1](https://github.com/soumelis-lab/ICELLNET/blob/master/Exemple1_CAF.md): dissect intercellular commmunication of Cancer Associated Fibroblasts subsets.
+- [Case study 1](https://github.com/soumelis-lab/ICELLNET/blob/master/examples_tutorials/Exemple1_CAF.md): dissect intercellular commmunication of Cancer Associated Fibroblasts subsets.
 Show how to apply ICELLNET pipeline on transcriptomic profiles from 2 CAF-subsets, and how to restrict use of icellnet database to cytokines only (or other family of molecules).

-- [Case study 2](https://github.com/soumelis-lab/ICELLNET/blob/master/Exemple2_scRNAseq.md): Application of ICELLNET pipeline to scRNAseq from a Seurat object to infer intercellular communication between clusters.
+- [Case study 2](https://github.com/soumelis-lab/ICELLNET/blob/master/examples_tutorials/Exemple2_scRNAseq.md): Application of ICELLNET pipeline to scRNAseq from a Seurat object to infer intercellular communication between clusters.